gtourkas/thumbnailr-go/README.md

 ./deploy.sh
 ```

+This script assumes an S3 Bucket named `sam-deployment-<AWS_ACCOUNT_ID>` where the packaged lambdas are uploaded.

+Note that:
-Note that API GW HTTPS Url is printed.
-You need that to performs calls at the production environment.
+1. API GW HTTPS Url is printed.
+You need that Url to perform calls at the production environment.
+2. ALB is not created (SAM does not provide this option yet).
+One needs to create it manually and wire it with the lambdas ending in '-alb'.

 ## Run